ne75/p2llvm/development/phase0/validation.md

 retains the old runtime results.
 The [step-3 audit](step3.md) is in progress: the three named helpers now use compiler-managed function boundaries, and the new register-pair support and arithmetic fixtures pass software checks.
-Current hardware correctness/timing and the negation-helper contract remain pending.
+Current hardware correctness/timing remain pending.
+The [negation checkpoint](step3-negation.md) finishes the remaining return-contract repair, with identical optimized machine bytes, 26 integration passes and 14 unit passes.
+It provides the current combined 27-image hardware command.
 The [shift-helper follow-up](step3-shifts.md) repairs all three zero-count paths and records 25 integration passes, 13 unit passes and the rebuilt firmware suite.
 The initial three signed-division hardware passes used a superseded implementation